 "I get all the leftovers," House said.
 "That alone makes it worth putting up with you."

 Wilson grinned, and then yawned. "'night, House."
 He headed to the bedroom.
 House watched the credits roll, then clicked off the tv and sat there for a moment.
 This had been a good day, the first in quite some time, and the next three promised to be just as pleasant.
 Maybe he could somehow slip in a suggestion that Wilson spend his weekends here . . .
-He smiled a little at the thought and made a mental note to have Wilson pick up more firewood at the store on Saturday, turned out the lights, banked the fire and walked through the soft shadows to his bed, content.
+He smiled a little at the thought and made a mental note to have Wilson pick up more firewood at the store on Saturday.
+He stood, turned out the lights, banked the fire and walked through the soft shadows to his bed, content.